splunk/docker-swarm-splunk-hf/README.md

 * Ansible v2.8 or higher
-* At least 3 VMs/servers to run the Docker Swarm and the HF services on ** For operating system, we recommend CentOS 7.x
+* At least 3 VMs/servers to run the Docker Swarm and the HF services on
+  * For operating system, we recommend CentOS 7.x
-** For hardware specs, general recommendation is 1 CPU core/HF and 2 GB memory/HF
+  * For hardware specs, general recommendation is 1 CPU core/HF and 2 GB memory/HF
 * Shared NFS volume for persistent storage
-** We recommend the volume has a storage capacity of at least 10 GB/HF that you plan to run in the Swarm - e.g. 100 GB to run 10 HFs
+  * We recommend the volume has a storage capacity of at least 10 GB/HF that you plan to run in the Swarm - e.g. 100 GB to run 10 HFs
+  * Mount the shared NFS volume on each of your VMs

 #### The build playbook